Abrahaml12/wordwizardclose/README.md

 These can both be installed through the terminal in any IDE that is being used with the following command:

 From here, all that needs to be done is to open up the integrated terminal on the server.js file and the project is being run on a local server.
-All edits can be seen by placing this in the URL: http://localhost:3000/
+All edits can be seen by placing the Vercel URL shown on the right of the Github.

 ## APIs and Libraries
 There are a few endpoints that are used.
 The first one comes from the Dictionary API (https://dictionaryapi.dev/).
 This is the API that we use to fetch a given searched word.
 The endpoint for the API is below.